-Nepali New Year falls in March or April and is celebrated most enthusiatiscally in Baktapur, where it’s known as Bisket Jatra.
-Bisket (also known as Biska) is a New Year in Nepali calendar, it is celebrated at Baisakh 1st, day of the year on Bikram Sambat (B.S.)
+Nepali New Year falls in March or April and is celebrated most enthusiastically in Bhaktapur, where it’s known as Bisket Jatra.
+Bisket (also known as Biska jatra) is a New Year in Nepali calendar, it is celebrated at Baisakh 1st, day of the year on Bikram Sambat (B.S.)
 Calendar.

 The celebration of Bisket jatra is assumed to be because of Serpent ‘s death.
 The festival, however is not related to Bikram Sambat, according to history and passed on stories.

-The New Year officially begins whith the fall of the lingam.
-The pennants that flutter from the top of the lnigam represent two snakes that were vanquished from a princess of Bhaktpur by a visiting prince who was a mainfestition of Bhairav.
+The New Year officially begins with the fall of the lingam.
+The pennants that flutter from the top of the lingam represent two snakes that were vanquished from a princess of Bhaktapur by a visiting prince who was a manifestation of Bhairav.